 I’ll show you how to clean it in a straightforward and easy to understand way.

 It covers everything from just cleaning the Chromebook laptop keyboard, trackpad, and body, all the way up to cleaning the Chromebook’s screen, under the keys, and even the power and USB ports.
-All of it.

 This is a complete guide to cleaning your Chromebook laptop, and I know that you may not want to do a full cleaning.

 If you decide to do a complete cleaning, I suggest you follow the steps in order.
-Make sure you clean the Chromebook’s screen last, because it’ll get dirty from all the other steps.
+Make sure you clean the Chromebook’s screen last because it’ll get dirty from all the other steps.

-Anyway, let’s get cleaning.
+Let’s get cleaning.

 Getting ready to clean your Chromebook laptop